AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Tagged Types and Type Extensions
 --------------------------------

-|SPARK| tagged types and type extensions are not supported
-nor is the use of the 'Class attribute.

 .. centered:: **Legality Rules**

-.. _tu-tagged_types_and_type_extensions-01:
+.. _tu-tagged_types-01:

-1. A record or private type declaration shall not contain the reserved word **tagged**.
+1. No construct shall introduce a semantic dependence on the Ada language defined package Ada.Tags.
+    [See Ada RM 10.1.1 for the definition of semantic dependence.
+    This rule implies, among other things, that any use of the Tag attribute is not in |SPARK|.]

-.. _tu-tagged_types_and_type_extensions-02:
+.. _tu-tagged_types-02:

-2. The attribute 'Class shall not be denoted.
+2. The identifier External_Tag shall not be used as an '`attribute_designator``.

-.. _etu-tagged_types_and_type_extensions:
+.. _etu-tagged_types:

-.. todo:: Add tagged types, type extensions and 'Class attribute to
-     SPARK 2014.
-To be completed in a post-Release 1 version of this document.

 Type Extensions
 ~~~~~~~~~~~~~~~

-Tagged types are currently not in |SPARK|.

-.. todo:: Tagged types are not in release 1.
-The following rule
+.. centered:: **Legality Rules**

+.. _tu-type_extensions-01:

-     applies to type extensions: A type extension declared within a
+1. A type extension shall not be declared within a
     subprogram body, block statement, or generic body which does not
-     also enclose the declaration of each of its ancestor types is not
+    also enclose the declaration of each of its ancestor types.

-     in |SPARK|.
-To be completed in a post-Release 1 of theis document.
+.. _etu-type_extensions:

 Dispatching Operations of Tagged Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tagged types are not currently in |SPARK|
+No extensions or restrictions.

 Abstract Types and Subprograms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Abstract types and subprograms are not currently in |SPARK|
+No extensions or restrictions.

 Interface Types
 ~~~~~~~~~~~~~~~

-Interface types are not in |SPARK|.

-.. todo:: Include interface types in SPARK 2014.
-To be completed in a post-Release 1
-          version of this document.
+No extensions or restrictions.

 Access Types
 ------------